rm511130/PCF4CAS/README.md

 - Use the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) to claim a user-id for this workshop.
 For example, Ralph Meira is user1.
 - Update the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) as you progress through the Labs, by placing an "x" in the appropriate column.
 - When carrying out hands-on labs, you can simply cut-&-paste the commands shown `in boxes like this one`.
-- When issuing commands, please make sure to alter the user-id to match the one you have claimed, e.g.:
+- However, when issuing commands, please make sure to alter the user-id to match the one you have claimed, e.g.:
   - `ssh -i fuse.pem ubuntu@user3.ourpcf.com` is for `user3`
   - `ssh -i fuse.pem ubuntu@user15.ourpcf.com` is for `user15`
 - Don't get stuck.
 Ask for help.
 The goal is to learn concepts and understand how Pivotal can help CAS be successful.
 - The PAS and PKS platforms we will be using were created using self-signed certificates, so you will sometimes have to click through warning screens about insecure pages.
+- Each workshop participant will be assigned an Ubuntu VM on AWS which has been readied for the execution of hands-on Labs.
+Your Laptop or Desktop will be used for two purposes:
+     - SSH'ing into the Ubuntu VM
+     - Browsing web pages

 -----------------------------------------------------